ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 With asymmetric keys within a Public Key Infrastructure (PKI) it is common to require a key holder to prove that they are in control of the private key by using it.
 This is called "proof-of-possession (PoP)".
 This specification intentionally does not provide a mechanism for PoP of user keys and relies on the Presenter, Verifier, and Relying Party trusting the Attester to correctly report the cryptographic keys that it is holding.

-It would be trivial to add a PoP Key Attribute that uses the attested user key to sign over, for example, the Transaction Entity.
+It would be trivial to add a PoP Key claim that uses the attested user key to sign over, for example, the Transaction Entity.
 However, this approach leads to undesired consequences, as explained below.

 First, a user key intended for TLS, as an example, SHOULD only be used with the TLS protocol.
 Introducing a signature oracle whereby the TLS application key is used to sign PKIX Evidence could lead to cross-protocol attacks.